Jump to information on the Federal Long Term Care Insurance Plan (FLTCIP).

 Long term care isn't intended to cure you.
 It is chronic care that you might need for the rest of your life.
 This care can span years and can be expensive depending on the type of care you need and location where that care is received.
 Long term care insurance is one way of helping to pay for these expenses.

-Visit the FLTCIP website for more information on the basics to long term care.
+Visit the FLTCIP website at LTCFeds.com for more information on the basics to long term care.

 Many members of the Federal family are eligible to apply for coverage under the Federal Long Term Care Insurance Program (FLTCIP) including Federal and U.S. Postal Service employees and annuitants, active and retired members of the uniformed services, and qualified relatives.
 Check the lists below to see if you are eligible to apply for coverage: